knakayama/tmux-newline-detector/README.md

 ```

 Note that due to the way the scripts process their arguments,
-argumetns with spaces in them are not likely to work.
+arguments with spaces in them are not likely to work.

 ## License